MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/test-connection-fails-email-server.md

 title: Test Connection fails in email server profile
-description: Provides a solution to an issue where test connection fails from an email server profile in Microsoft Dynamics 365. ms.reviewer: ms.date: 12/05/2024 ms.custom: sap:Email and Exchange Synchronization
+description: Provides a solution to an issue where test connection fails from an email server profile in Microsoft Dynamics 365. ms.reviewer: ms.date: 12/09/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# Test Connection fails with 401 or timeout error in email server profile in Microsoft Dynamics 365
+# Test Connection fails with 401 or time-out error in email server profile in Microsoft Dynamics 365

 This article provides a solution to an issue where **Test Connection** fails from an email server profile in Microsoft Dynamics 365.